-Bronzed basket has emerged through my love of baskets as handbags and natural accessories.
+Bronzed basket has emerged through a love of baskets as handbags and natural accessories.
 Their versatility to every occasion always amazes me.

-My passion started on a trip to Bali where I became familiar with Balinese rattan handbags.
+My passion started on a trip to Bali in April 2017 where I became familiar with Balinese rattan handbags.

 Apon arriving home to South Africa, I noticed many imports of these Balinese basket bags.
 I then decided to use the concept of a tiny basket as a handbag, but to create it as a truly African product.
 Africa is, after all, known for its basket weaving which is so deeply entrenched in the African culture.

-The project seemed impossible, and just before giving up on the concept I came across a woman.
+The project seemed impossible, and just before giving up on the concept after months of searching for a weaver I came across a woman.
 This woman lives in Mpumalanga and weaves in her spare time while running an African Arts and Curios store.
 She is now the middleman (lady) of this project and communicates with and trains the weavers in the village where she comes from.